 Do not assume any your personal modifications will add to your van’s appeal.
-Take a look any extra hooks, towel holders, shelves, mirror etc. and consider returning the California as near to its original specifications as possible.
+Take a look at any extra hooks, towel holders, shelves, mirrors etc. and consider returning the California as close to its original specifications as possible.

 - Test everything electrical, the gas, the fridge and the hobs.
-Make sure everything is working safely and consider a safety check to be on the safe side.
+Make sure everything is working properly and consider professional gas and electrical checks to be on the safe side.

 - It may be worth including a full gas bottle and filling the water tank in order to demonstrate the van’s camping functionality.

-- Don’t forget to tighten the Allen nuts holding the deckchairs together.
+- Don’t forget to tighten the screws and bolts holding the deckchairs together.

 3. Check the Paperwork

 Before you sell your Volkswagen California you should really have a valid MOT Certificate — obviously this only applies to vehicles over three years old, but any older vehicles without a valid MOT will certainly raise eyebrows and drastically reduce the chance of a sale.
 This will also potentially limit your market to dealers who will take advantage of the unverifiable state of repair.

 If you purchased your Volkswagen California brand new, then a stamped Service History book will show a well cared for vehicle and will make it a lot more desirable.
 From 2018 the service record is kept on a database with Volkswagen and they no longer issue vehicles with service books.